Chemical plant fire closes Pulaski Skyway near New York City: reports

 Residents in the surrounding area were being warned about "dangerous fumes" resulting from the blaze, which occurred in Kearny, a town located between the two cities, News 12 New Jersey reported.

+Public safety officials in Newark were warning residents "to keep windows and doors shut and stay inside."

+Officials in Bayonne, N.J., located south of Jersey City and across Newark Bay from Newark, also were advising residents to "close all windows and limit time outdoors."

-Environmental officials across the Hudson River in New New York City were also warning residents about smoke, in a Twitter message posted shortly before 11 p.m.
+Environmental officials across the Hudson River in New York City were also warning residents about smoke, in a Twitter message posted shortly before 11 p.m.

 CLICK HERE TO GET THE FOX NEWS APP